Gogoro: Israel

+Colombia

+Gogoro will market its own scooters in Colombia starting in June 2024.
+The first four battery swapping stations will be colocated at Terpel service stations in Bogotá, with plans to eventually expand to other cities, including Medellín.

 Products

 Gogoro 1 Smartscooter

 Released in 2015.
 The Gogoro Smartscooter is an electric scooter designed for urban transportation.
 It is powered by an electric motor developed by Gogoro, which is marketed as the G1 Aluminum Liquid Cooled Permanent Magnet Synchronous Motor.
-Instead of plugging into an outlet to recharge, the Smartscooter runs on swappable Panasonic lithium ion 18650 batteries.
+Instead of plugging into an outlet to recharge, the Smartscooter uses swappable battery packs which are made with Panasonic lithium ion 18650 cells.

 Gogoro 2 Smartscooter

 Released in 2017.
 The second model of Gogoro.
 The company states the following figures for the Smartscooter based on internal testing: The Smartscooter's sensors collect information such as speed, battery level, consumption rate, system failures, and scooter falls.
 This information is presented to riders via Gogoro mobile apps.

 Gogoro Viva

 In September 2019, Gogoro unveiled the Viva Smartscooter, a smaller electric scooter that provided a smaller option for customers.